BIBLE CAMP

 Vladimir Chiurlea, our Ancient Greek & Latin Fellow, was born in the wild city of Bucharest, Romania.
 While completing his BA in Byzantine Music, he caught the fever of Ancient Greek and is yet to recover.
 When he is not teaching and reading Ancient Greek, he is roaming the streets and parks of Romania spreading the contagion of Greek poetry.
 He has experience teaching Ancient Greek to total beginners and advanced students both online and in-person.

 Hi!
 My name is Oliver Whetstone, an Ancient Greek and Latin Fellow at ALI and I am excited to teach you an ancient language!
 I recently completed my undergraduate degree in Classics and Philosophy at Harvard University in 2018, and an MSt in Ancient Philosophy at Lady Margaret Hall, University of Oxford in 2020, where I specialized in Ancient Logic.
-After graduating, I taught Ancient Greek for Jesus and Harris Manchester Colleges, Oxford, and co-founded Oxford Latinitas, a society of Oxford academics dedicated to reviving Latin and Greek in scholarly use, before moving on to the Ancient Language Institute.
+After graduating, I taught Ancient Greek for Jesus and Harris Manchester Colleges, Oxford, and co-founded Oxford Latinitas Ltd, a company set up by people who met through Classics at Oxford to provide Active Method language teaching in ancient Greek and Latin, before moving on to the Ancient Language Institute.
 Currently, I am back in NYC, working on founding a similar society at Princeton University.

 Timeline and Application Process

-Apply (Dec.
-1 – July 7): Use the application form on the Bible Camp page (below) to apply to join us.
+Apply (Feb.
+1 – June 1): Use the application form (below) on the Homer Camp page to apply to join us.
 We will require a refundable $100 deposit at the time of application.
 If you are accepted, this deposit will be applied to your tuition balance.
 If you are not accepted, the deposit will be fully refunded to you.

-Video Interview (Jan.
-1 – July 14): If we move you on to the next stage of the application process, we will schedule a video interview with you, so we can learn more about you and your Greek interest and experience, and so you can ask some questions about Bible Camp.
+Video Interview (Feb.
+1 – June 14): If we move you on to the next stage of the application process, we will schedule a video interview with you, so we can learn more about you and your Greek interest and experience, and so you can ask some questions about Homer Camp.

-Acceptance (Jan.
-1 – July 14): Shortly after the video interview, we will let you know via email whether you’ve been accepted.
+Acceptance (Feb.
+1 – June 14): Shortly after the video interview, we will let you know via email whether you’ve been accepted.
 If you are accepted, we will also send you an invoice for 50% of the cost (minus the $100 already paid).
-To secure your spot at Bible Camp, you will need to pay that invoice.
+To secure your spot at Homer Camp, you will need to pay that invoice.
 Once you do, your spot is secure.

-Balance due (July 14): Your entire balance is due July 14.
-Additionally, if at any point you need to withdraw from Bible Camp, you may do that for a full refund before July 14.
-Beginning July 14, we will no longer be able to issue refunds.
+Balance due (June 14): Your entire balance is due June 14.
+Additionally, if at any point you need to withdraw from Homer Camp, you may do that for a full refund before June 14.
+Beginning June 14, we will no longer be able to issue refunds.

-Travel notification due (Aug.
-1): We will send out an “orientation” email in July to provide some more helpful logistical info, which will include a questionnaire about your travel arrangements, so that we can make sure we know when you’re due to arrive in Eugene.
-Please fill this out and return it to us by August 1.
+Travel notification due (July 1): We will send out an “orientation” email in June to provide some more helpful logistical info, which will include a questionnaire about your travel arrangements, so that we can make sure we know when you’re due to arrive in Winston-Salem.
+Please fill this out and return it to us by July 1.

-Arrival (Aug.
-14): You are welcome to check into your room at the University of Oregon on August 14th beginning at 4:00pm.
+Arrival (July 20th): You are welcome to check into your room at Wake Forest University on July 20th beginning at 4:00pm.
 We will be there to welcome you on campus at that time.
-The opening session of Bible Camp will begin at 7:30pm that day, so please arrive before then.
+Dinner will be served at 5:00pm that day, so please arrive before then.

-Departure (Aug.
-25): The last session of Bible Camp will be at 9:00am-10:30am on Aug.
-25th.
-You are welcome to depart immediately after that; we will provide shuttle service to the Eugene Airport.
+Departure (July 29th): The last session of Homer Camp will be at 9:00am-10:30am on Monday, July 29th.
+You are welcome to depart immediately after that.
 You will need to check out of your room by 12:00pm that day – you don’t have to go home then, but you can’t stay here.

 FAQs

-Bible Camp is meant to help late beginner – early advanced students improve their Greek.
-If you’ve never studied Greek before, you’re welcome to apply, but we will also require you to sign-up and complete Greek 101 at the Ancient Language Institute in advance of Bible Camp (or an equivalent class elsewhere), so that when you arrive in Eugene, you’re not starting from scratch.
+Homer Camp is meant to help late beginner – early advanced students improve their Greek.
+If you’ve never studied Greek before, you’re welcome to apply, but we will also require you to sign-up and complete Greek 101 at the Ancient Language Institute in advance of Bible Camp (or an equivalent class elsewhere), so that when you arrive in Winston-Salem, you’re not starting from scratch.

 Not at all!
 We’re assuming students will come with all sorts of different backgrounds in Greek.
 If you’ve studied Greek grammar before but never used the language actively, that’s fine!
 Students in this situation often make rapid progress once they’re exposed to an immersive approach to learning the language.

 That’s up to your college.
 We aren’t accredited and do not offer degrees.
-However, many undergraduate and graduate institutions have honored our classes for course credit.
+However, many undergraduate and graduate institutions have honored our classes for course credit, even for our Greek Camps.
 If this is something you’re interested in, we suggest reaching out to a professor or administrator at your home institution to see if they would be receptive.
 If they are, let us know and we’d be happy to help and provide anything you need to arrange for this.

 Nope – if you’ve studied Greek elsewhere, we’d love to have you.

-We will be staying in a very comfortable, up-to-date residence hall on the beautiful University of Oregon campus.
-You have the option of sharing a room with another camp participant, or paying extra for a single room.
+We will be staying in a very comfortable, up-to-date residence hall on the beautiful Wake Forest University campus.
+You have the option of sharing a room with two other participants, one other participant, or having your own room.
+It costs an extra $150 to have a double room, and an extra $300 to have a single room, compared to the base rate of $1,500 .
 Three meals per day will also be covered, which will be served in a very nice dining facility on campus.
 Everything you need will be within walking distance.

 That’s really hard to say.
 Everybody comes in at a different level, with different experiences, and with different aptitudes.
 We can’t guarantee a particular outcome for you, but we can guarantee that over the course of the 10 days we’re together, that we’ll do everything we can to help you grow in your Greek proficiency.

-The minimum age for Bible Camp participants is 18 years old.
-This is due to our agreement with our host, the University of Oregon.
+The minimum age for Homer Camp participants is 18 years old.
+This is due to our agreement with our host, Wake Forest University.

 What makes ALI different?
 Why learn Greek with us?